harris-boyce/boycivenga-iac/README.md

 This repository includes an automated [render pipeline](docs/render-pipeline.md) that:
 - Exports data from the NetBox API
-- Generates Terraform tfvars and UniFi configuration files
+- Generates tfvars configuration files with network definitions
 - Publishes artifacts for review and manual deployment
 - **Attests all artifacts** with SLSA provenance for supply chain security

 **Important:** The render pipeline is read-only and does not apply infrastructure changes.
+Apply operations use the UniFi API directly via Python scripts.
 See [docs/render-pipeline.md](docs/render-pipeline.md) for details.

-## PR Approval-Gated Terraform Workflow
+## PR Approval-Gated Apply Workflow

-**NEW: Terraform plans now require PR approval before execution.**
+**NEW: Infrastructure plans now require PR approval before execution.**

-The Terraform plan workflow (`terraform-plan.yaml`) enforces an approval gate:
+The plan workflow (`terraform-plan.yaml`) enforces an approval gate:

 ### How It Works